neard/neard.github.io/src/_pages/doc/faq.md

 > The procedure entry point ReleaseSRWLockExclusive could not be located in the dynamic link library KERNEL32.dll

-Most often reason to happen such error is you trying to set not tread safe extension in your PHP installation.<br />
+Most often reason to happen such error is you trying to set not thread safe extension in your PHP installation.<br />
 On Neard **PHP is installed as Thread Safe**.

 ## Can't change import file size limit in phpMyAdmin